 Staying at our projects in The Gambia is definitely something for the adventurous volunteers.
 There is no luxury of any kind, or at least not the luxury that you are used to.
 However, this does give you the opportunity to empathize with everyday life.
 You will stay in a room at the school, the school is only 200 meters from the village.

 A maximum of 4 volunteers can work at the same time, so you share the space with a maximum of 3 other volunteers.
 The room has fans.
-The only luxury the school has are 4 solar panels on batteries.
-These are sufficient for the light, fans, fridge and a few sockets.
+The school has 4 solar panels with battery.
+These are sufficient for the light, fans, fridge and some sockets.

 Only lunch during school days is included.
 The other meals are not included.
 Cooking utensils, gas basins and gas are available.

-The nicest thing is to cook your own pot in peace in the evening. .
+The most enjoyable thing is to cook your own meal in peace in the evening.
+On Fridays there are traditional pancakes.

-You can buy the vegetables from our local people (seasonal).
-On the markThere is more available in the neighboring villages.
-The local reps will be happy to go shopping with you or for you.
+You can buy vegetables from our locals (seasonal).
+More is available at the markets in the neighbouring villages.
+The local people will be happy to go shopping with you or for you.

-There is a small shop in the village where you can buy basic things like pasta & rice.
+There is a shop in the village where you can get quite a few basic products, there are also 2 freezers that you can use.
 10 km further there is also a larger shop with more products.
-If you are a real supermarkt want to visit, you have to drive to the ferry stop. there is a supermarkt, near the Nord bank, so you don't have to cross the border.
+If you want to visit a real supermarket, you have to drive to the ferry stop.
+There is a supermarket there, on the Nord-bank, so you don't have to cross the border.

 However, The Gambia is not a large country, so everything is easy to reach.
 During the weekends you can go back to the South bank to visit the tourist attractions, the capital Banjul is only 75 km (about 2 hours).
 A trip to Senegal (border crossing at 75 km) is also worth considering.
 If you do go to the capital during the weekend, it is also the right time to stock up on various products that you will not find in Jammeh Kunda or the nearby villages.